florentianayuwono/DigitalIT/README.md

 ### Entering business particulars and data

-**Proposed** - a form that enable users to key in business information such as:
+**Proposed** - a form that enables users to key in business information such as:
 1. Business name
 2. Focus area or categories
 3. Current progress of digitalization